juanpablocares/excercise/README.md

 The first one use itertools.combinations and the second one is mine version.
 To activate one or the other you can see more detail in supermarket.py file in line 73.
-By default it is activated "itertools.combinations" my version takes more time for that reason I prefered this way
+By default it is activated "itertools.combinations" my version takes longer time for that reason I prefered this way :confused:.
+There must be some combinations versions in internet but I prefered to create my own version withouth see other algorithms.